 With the legalization of marijuana happening left, right, and center, it was just a matter of time before the cannabis industry enjoyed unprecedented growth.
-The legal cannabis market in the US alone is projected to be a $20 billion dollar business by 2020.

 One specific subset of the cannabis industry is all the rage right now, so much so that it is turning into a multi-billion-dollar industry on its own.
 According to market analysts, the CBD oil segment is expected to be worth around $20 billion by 2024.

 As a consequence, more and more players are entering this market.
 It is already an uphill battle trying to differentiate your CBD e-commerce business from your competitors.

 It therefore becomes obvious that brands need to adopt a proper CBD marketing strategy if they are to rise to the top of the graph and stand apart from their competition.

 To that end, we’ve put together a comprehensive cannabis and CBD oil marketing guide to give you a holistic picture of how to market your CBD brand like a pro in 2021 and beyond.

 Watch this video to find out more about how Digital Authority Partners can create a great marketing strategy for you!

 Cannabidiol - often abbreviated CBD - is a popular compound that is extracted from the flowering tops, leaves, and resin of two strains of the cannabis plant: industrial hemp and marijuana.
 You can read more about it here.

 CBD belongs to a broader class of compounds called cannabinoids that are found in abundance in the cannabis plant.
 There are around 113 known active cannabinoids on the plant; THC is the most prevalent, with CBD right behind it.